This post may contain affiliate links. Please read our disclosure policy.

 There’s a time in the summer season when the garden just comes alive.
 I’ll look out the window one morning, and BAM.
 Veggies on the vines.
 Veggies on the ground.
 Veggies popping up in patches right left and center.
-After months of TLC and patience, it’s the best feeling.
+Veggies everywhere!
+Today we’re turning that bounty into zucchini parmesan.
+This recipe is like summer sunshine in casserole form.
+It’s so good.

 What You’ll Need